top of page

 If participants require longer than 12 months you can apply to us for an extension prior to the end of the 12 month period.
 We will grant extensions, if required, for those with learning differences that affect speed of progression and for those with disabilities or unforeseen circumstances where these have affected progress.
 Please note, an extension must be requested in writing prior to the 12 month deadline for it to be considered and this must be done by the person who booked the course.
 Extensions will not be granted retrospectively.

-• Ensure that the course participant is physically and cognitively capable of using such tools and materials safely.
+• Ensure that course participant(s) are physically and cognitively capable of using such tools and materials safely.

-• Supervise the course participant during activities involving any sharp tools or potentially hazardous substances if they will require it to be safe.
+• Supervise the course participant(s) during activities involving any sharp tools or potentially hazardous substances if they will require it to be safe.

-• Remove or restrict access to any materials or tools they deem unsuitable or unsafe for the course participant to use.
+• Remove or restrict access to any materials or tools they deem unsuitable or unsafe for the course participant(s) to use.

 • Ensure that any leadership activities undertaken in the community are done so in a safe and responsible manner.